wurmlab/wurmlab.github.io/_posts/labnews/2018-01-03-Beware_comparing_input_text_and_numbers_in_R.markdown

 ## How can this type of number comparison problem in R be prevented or detected?

 * Always check/force the type.
-If you run `as.numeric()` on something text that is not unambiguously a number, R will show an error message.
+If you run `as.numeric()` or `strtoi` on something text that is not unambiguously a number, R will show an error message or return `NA`.
 * Use a testing framework such as `testtthat` to ensure that even the small pieces of code you write behave as you would expect.